Homework at Emerson

-- Creating Competence: We all want to see them build on their successes.
-Students should be working on things at their level and not feeling overwhelmed.
+- Creating Competence: We all want to see them build on their success.
+Students should be working on things at their own level and not feel overwhelmed.
 It is important to share what you see at home with your child’s teacher.
 This may mean backing off or trying to support in bolstering skills as needed.
 Communication is the key!

 Each grade level has a recommended amount of time students should spend on homework.
 Emerson’s expectations are as follows:

 - Third grade - Approximately 20-30 minutes a night